 Place a random item inside a box and let each kid guess what’s inside.
 Whoever got the correct item remains on the game.
 Continue the guessing game until there is only one kid left.

-On a large cardboard, draw a tailless, silly looking donkey.
-On a separate cardboard, draw a tail and cut it.
+On large cardboard, draw a tailless, silly-looking donkey.
+On separate cardboard, draw a tail and cut it.
 Blindfold each player.
 Using a Blue Tak, let the kids pin the tail.
 Whoever gets it right, or probably the closest, wins the game.

 When things are getting a little bit crazy and you want to tame down the kids, play the Sleepy Lion!
 The children need to act like they are sleeping.
 You will slowly wake them out, like tickling them perhaps, until they move.